CelesY/Regression-Analysis-in-Py/README.md

    2. All co-variance are the same;
    3. All securities are equally weighted in the portfolio.

-After listing each possible different weight on assets, we can create an efficient frontier.
+After listing each possible weight on assets, we can create an efficient frontier.

 ## When Adding Risk-free Asset into the Portfolio:
           E(Rport)=w(rf)*E(Rf)+(1-w(rf))*E(Rm)